 2. Ireland Long Stay Employment Visa (D type)

 A D-type visa refers to all long-stay visas.
 This visa allows you to stay in Ireland for 3 years.
-You will have to select the ‘employment’ option in the form while indicating your purpose behind availing Ireland immigration.
+You will have to select the ‘employment’ option in the form while indicating the purpose behind availing Ireland immigration.

 Under Ireland immigration policy, there are three types of employment visas: